alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Sender MAY provide a `urn:x-matrox:cap:transport:hkep` capability to indicate that HDCP encrypted streams are supported.
 A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
 It is not allowed to constrain a Sender for such capability as HKEP is a protection mechanism under the controle of the Sender.

+### RTP Payload Header

+Refer to the Privacy section "RTP Payload Header" for the detailed definition of an RTP Payload Header for various audio and video media types.
+Those definitions MUST be used to determine the part of the RTP Payload that is HDCP encrypted.

 ## Privacy

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:privacy` capability to indicate its support for IPMX Senders privacy encryption and the PEP protocol.
 The capability value `true` indicates the support of privacy encryption and the PEP protocol.
 The capability value `false` indicates that privacy encryption and the PEP protocol are not supported.